Festival of Teaching 2021

 - Trade displays providing access to educational organisations and resources.

-This was the fifth PTANT Festival of Teaching.
-The goal of the Steering Committee is to deliver the preeminent professional learning event of the year for NT teachers.
-For more information please email or phone 89449324.
+On the 28 August 2021 the fifth PTANT Festival of Teaching was held at Palmerston Senior College.
+The goal is to deliver the preeminent professional learning event of the year for NT teachers.

 Founder of ‘Hey Sigmund’

 Karen began her career as a psychologist in private practice, and has worked extensively with children, teens and families.
 She has a Masters in Gestalt Therapy and has lectured at post-graduate level.

 Karen is now a sought-after speaker and consultant, working with schools, government bodies, parent groups, and child and adolescent focused organisations both in Australia and abroad to educate, build resources, implement procedures, and support the professional development of staff.
 Her areas of expertise particularly include child and adolescent anxiety, trauma, attachment, and neurodevelopment.

 She is regularly invited to comment by Australian and international media, including ABC Radio, The Project, and Parenting Magazine New Zealand.
 Her recent projects include working with Plan International Australia to create resources for parents in response to the Australian bushfires and the COVID-19 pandemic.

 Karen is the founder of ‘Hey Sigmund’, an internationally popular online resource that attracts millions of readers each year.
 The website provides contemporary, research-driven resources to support the mental wellness of children and adolescents.
 She is the author of three books, including the international bestseller ‘Hey Warrior,’ which assist children to understand and manage anxiety.
 Her books have been translated into several languages and have sold more than 150,000 copies worldwide.